kenedykaefer/tetris/README.md

     ```bash
     python tetris.py
     ```
+## How to Play in User Mode

+Use the following keyboard controls to play the game

+- `Left Arrow` - Move the piece left
+- `Right Arrow` - Move the piece right
+- `Up Arrow` - Rotate the piece
+- `Down Arrow` - Move the piece down faster
+- `Space` - Drop the piece instantly
+- `n` - Start a new game (when the game is over)

 ## Project Structure
 ```
 tetris_ai/
 ├── tetris.py               # Main implementation of the Tetris game
+├── tetris_game_logic.py    # Game logic for Tetris
+├── tetris_render.py        # Rendering logic for Tetris
+├── tetris_user_input.py    # User input handling
 ├── requirements.txt        # Project dependencies list
+├── LICENSE                 # License file
 └── README.md               # Project documentation
 ```

-## Next Steps

-- [ ] Improve the game's graphical interface.
-- [ ] Implement the AI to play Tetris.
-- [ ] Train the AI to maximize the score.

-## Contribution

-Contributions are welcome!
-Feel free to open issues or submit pull requests.

 ## License